 “In concert with Alaska’s fishing fleets, we can meet the challenges of fishing and managing sustainable fisheries in a changing climate, ensuring commercial fishing economies remain strong for generations to come,” she said.

-A key tool of the Skipper Science Program is a smartphone app that allows fishermen to log observations in real time from fishing grounds.
+A key tool of the Skipper Science program is a mobile app that allows fishermen to log observations in real time from fishing grounds.

 Highlights from the 2022 program include the partnership between the program and the fisheries science center to bring fishermen and scientists together in an annual workshop to discuss priority research in the Gulf of Alaska.

 The program also partnered scientists with the National Oceanic and Atmospheric Administration on targeted research focused on collecting cod stomach contents.
 The work with scientists to identify more specific research projects is expected to continue this year.

 As noted in the 2022 season report on the partnership, Alaska communities and fisheries are disproportionately impacted by climate-related ecosystem changes, including ocean acidification, temperature variations, extreme weather and coastal hazards, not the least of which is coastal erosion.